Introduction: Setting Up the Circuit

 Step 3: Add the Tilt Sensor

-- Place the sensor on the breadboard in rows D and E on the breadboard, as shown in the picture.
+- Place the sensor on the breadboard to the left of the LEDs, as shown in the picture.

 - Connect one side of the tilt switch to the 5 volt rail with a wire.